Program Directors' Message

 The Department of Medicine at Yale is proud to welcome into our training programs and onto our faculty talented individuals from diverse backgrounds.
 We believe that residents should have the opportunity to train with colleagues who share common goals and values within the profession of medicine, but who themselves represent a broad range of life experiences, backgrounds, and perspectives.

-The Yale Department of Internal Medicine is thrilled to offer the Distinction Pathways.
-Our Yale residents are skilled clinicians with passions and talents in many extracurricular areas as well.
-The Distinction Pathways were created to foster resident interest and development in medical education (Clinician Educator Distinction), global health (Global Health & Equity Distinction), research (Investigation Distinction), and quality improvement (Quality Improvement & Leadership Distinction).
+The Distinction Pathways were created to foster resident interest and development in medical education (Clinician Educator Distinction), global health (Global Health & Equity Distinction), research (Investigation Distinction), and quality improvement (Quality Improvement & Physician Leadership Distinction).

 The VA COE in Primary Care Education trains future health care professionals in a team-based, patient-centered care teaching model.
 Through an innovative curriculum of interprofessional clinical care months, interactive leadership seminars, and health policy classes, the COE offers trainees a unique, transformative approach to post-graduate medical education.